Agathe de Rambaud

-Agathe de Rambaud was born in Versailles as Agathe-Rosalie Mottet and was baptized in the future cathedral Saint-Louis of Versailles, on 10 December 1764.
+Agathe de Rambaud was the official nurse of the royal children, and particularly was in charge of the Dauphin from 1785 to 1792.
+She was born in Versailles as Agathe-Rosalie Mottet and was baptized in the future cathedral Saint-Louis of Versailles, on 10 December 1764.
 She died in Aramon, in the département of Gard, on 19 October 1853.
-She was the official nurse of the royal children, and particularly in charge of the Dauphin from 1785 to 1792.